 Breadth (1 courses)

-Select 1 track courses that are not in your Core Track.
+Select 1 track course that is not in your Core Track.

 No more than 2 introductory courses may be counted toward the minor.

 All transfer courses subject to advisor approval.
 Transfer courses may not be used to satisfy the requirement in Tools of Political Analysis.
 No more than 1 transfer course may be used toward the minor.
 Internships count as 1 course toward the minor, even if students receive more than 4 credits in the internship toward general degree requirements.
 IR/PSC 397 (European Political Internship) is not a transfer course; it is treated like a course taught in residence at the University of Rochester.